HONORS 135 Ancient & Medieval History

 To do this assignment, it is recommended that you follow this procedure:

-1. Write a careful essay whose thesis argues the controversy.
-The quality and use of your research from historical books will
+1. Write a careful essay of six-to-seven pages of text (not counting title page and bibliography) whose thesis argues the good and bad qualities of your chosen ruler.
+The quality and use of your research from sources will

 substantially influence the evaluation of your essay be sure to use them in